 We studied participants’ reactions to the two interventions and to their combination, and how effective the interventions were.

 Both interventions were rated positively by most participants.
-Among the Australian participants, e-cigarettes were more popular than medical nicotine products but in England, both products were equally popular.
+Among the participants in Australia, e-cigarettes were more popular than medical nicotine products but in England, both products were equally popular.
 Participants in the online intervention group appreciated the advice on coping strategies, but they rarely completed repeat assessments, and participants who were not in this group also used the strategies just as much.
 There were hints suggesting the interventions may be helpful in preventing relapse.
 There is an indication that the two interventions combined did not do any better than each on its own, but this requires replication in a larger study.
 Although the interventions show promise, the small number of participants recruited means we are unable to make strong conclusions.
 The study identified areas for future work.

-Word count: 340
+Word count: 341